 - Mollusks—clams, cockles, sea snails, mussels, scallops

-- Aquatic plants—water spinach, Ipomoea aquatica
+- Aquatic plants—water spinach (Ipomoea aquatica)

 - Other aquatic animals—mammals, insects, sea cucumbers

 Aquatic foods can be farmed or wild-caught, and are sourced from inland waters like lakes, rivers, and wetlands; coastal areas like estuaries, mangroves, or near-shore; and marine or ocean waters.
 Despite currently being an important contribution to healthy diets for billions of people globally, aquatic foods are often undervalued nutritionally because their diversity tends to be restricted to protein or energy value, or framed as a monolithic category of “seafood or fish.”
-However, there is wide range of aquatic foods produced throughout the world and available during every season.
+However, there is broad diversity of aquatic foods produced throughout the world and available during every season.
 Currently, wild fisheries harvest over 2,370 species and aquaculture growers farm approximately 624 species.

 This page will focus primarily on animal sources of aquatic foods rather than plant sources.